Skip to Content

 How Does Nassau County Handle Custody Disputes?

-In Nassau County, custody disputes are resolved in adherence to New York State law, which prioritizes the best interests of the child above all.
-The courts consider factors such as each parent’s ability to meet the child’s needs, the child's bond with each parent, and any history of domestic violence or substance abuse.
-The goal is to establish a stable, supportive environment for the child, potentially through joint custody arrangements where feasible.
+Nassau County resolves custody disputes according to New York State law, always prioritizing the child’s best interests.
+Judges consider a parent’s ability to meet the child’s needs, the strength of the parent-child relationship, and any history of domestic violence or substance abuse.
+The goal is to provide a stable, supportive home—and joint custody may be considered where appropriate.

 What Should I Consider if I'm Contemplating Divorce in Nassau County?